 Weight vs. Cubic Feet Moving Estimates

 Still, it’s helpful to understand the two types of estimates.
-In this article, we’ll help you understand the difference so you can make an informed decision when getting moving quotes.
+Read on to learn about the differences between weight and cubic feet so you can make an informed decision when you’re getting moving quotes.

 Moving estimates by weight

-While moving company weight estimates can vary, the major benefit to them is they can be verified by the U.S. Department of Transportation (USDOT).
+While moving company weight estimates can vary, their key benefit is that they can be verified the U.S. Department of Transportation (USDOT).
 This is a very important distinction between weight- and volume-based estimates.
-If you have a dispute with your mover, you can request the USDOT-certified weight tickets to verify everything.

 Cubic feet estimates

-Unfortunately, common moving scams often involve giving cubic feet moving estimates because they can be easier to game.
-For example, packing the truck poorly or using generous measurements can quickly add to the total cubic footage of a move.
-Meet in-person with a moving company representative whenever possible to ensure you’re getting an accurate estimate.
+Unfortunately, common moving scams often involve cubic feet moving estimates.
+Packing the truck poorly or using generous measurements can increase the total cubic footage of a move.
+However, some of the best professional movers we work with use cubic footage.

-However, some of the best professional movers we work with provide quotes in terms of cubic footage with no problems.
-Cubic feet measurements are also helpful when using portable moving container companies or moving truck rentals you’ll be packing yourself.
-Cubic footage can give you an idea of how much space you’ll need so you get the right number of containers or the right size moving truck.
+These measurements are also helpful for portable moving container companies or moving truck rentals, giving you an idea of how much space you’ll need so you get the right number of containers or the right size moving truck.

-Weight vs cubic feet moving estimates: Industry standards
+Weight vs. cubic feet moving estimates: Industry standards

-Most moving truck and shipping container companies list their capacities in both maximum weight and cubic feet so you don’t risk overloading your truck or container.
+As a general rule, each full-size room in your house contains about 1,0001,500 pounds of items.
+Most moving truck and shipping container companies list their capacities in terms of both maximum weight and cubic feet so you don’t risk overloading your truck or container.

 In other words, the inventory list is what matters most, regardless of whether you’re getting a weight or cubic feet estimate.

-Weight vs cubic feet moving estimates: Which one is the best?
+Weight vs. cubic feet moving estimates: Which one is the best?

-Bottom line: Hire reputable movers and you won’t need to worry about weight vs. cubic feet moving estimates.
 Your binding estimate’s final price will be determined from an inventory list of the actual number of household goods you have.
 As long as that list is accurate, you won’t be responsible for extra charges if your items weigh a bit more than expected.

 Best movers for weight vs. cubic feet moving estimates